romcal/romcal/README.md

 [![Build Status](https://travis-ci.org/pejulian/romcal.svg?branch=master)](https://travis-ci.org/pejulian/romcal) [![MIT License][license-image]][license-url] [![NPM version][npm-version-image]][npm-url] [![NPM downloads][npm-downloads-image]][npm-url]

 # Romcal
-Generates the General Roman Calendar used in the Catholic Rite.
+Utility library that outputs the Liturgical Calendar used by the Roman Rite (Western Church)

 ## Description
 Romcal is a module that generates the [General Roman Calendar](http://en.wikipedia.org/wiki/General_Roman_Calendar) used in the Roman Catholic Rite.
 This module conforms to the revised liturgical calendar for the Western Church as approved by Paul VI in [Mysterii Paschalis](http://www.romcal.net/mysterii.html) dated 14 February 1969.
-This module will output dates based on the standard calendar year (Jan, 1st - Dec, 31st) even though the liturgical year begins with the First Sunday of Advent.
+This module can output dates based on the standard calendar year (Jan, 1st - Dec, 31st) or the liturgical year (First Sunday of Advent - Christ the King).

 ## Features
  * Able to query liturgical dates for any year in the gregorian calendar (1582 - now).
 Note that dates for years before 1969 will still be returned in a format conforming to [Mysterii Paschalis](http://www.romcal.net/mysterii.html) even though those years came before the calendar reforms in 1969.
- * 38 filter queries to allow more strealined date results to be obtained for the year
+ * Filter queries to allow more strealined date results to be obtained for the year.
- * Localization of liturgical date names to cater for different countries/languages
+ * Localization of liturgical date names to cater for different languages
- * National liturgical calendars of 41 countries
+ * National liturgical calendars for country specific.
+ * Richly commented code to help developers and contributors understand how the module works.

-NOTE:This module relies heavily on [Moment](http://momentjs.com/) and [Lo-Dash](http://lodash.com/) for most of its calculations and operations.
-[Twix](http://isaaccambron.com/twix.js/index.html) is also extensively used for creating and manipulating date ranges.
+NOTE: This module depends on [Moment](http://momentjs.com/) and [lodash](http://lodash.com/) for most of its calculations and operations.
+Several [Moment](http://momentjs.com/) plugins such as [Range](https://github.com/gf3/moment-range) and [Recur](https://github.com/c-trimm/moment-recur) are used to extend date computation functionality.
+Familiarity with these libraries makes reading the code much easier.

 ## Module Robustness & Data Integrity
 *Calendar entries for this module are pulled from various sources from the net.
 As such their accuracy cannot be ensured.
 If you find an incorrect calendar entry (e.g. wrong date, wrong feast type, spelling issue, typos), you are most welcome to contribute to the source code or inform me so that the necessary changes can be made to make this a more robust and reliable app*

 *Romcal's code logic is developed according to calendar requirements descibed in various church documents sourced from the internet (and even from Wikipedia).
-If you notice discrepancies between romcal's output and actual dates, please do contribute your fixes or submit an issue on GitHub.*
+If you notice discrepancies between romcal's output and actual liturgical dates, please do contribute your fixes or submit an issue on GitHub.*

 ## Revisions
-* 1.1.9 *Modified dates by weeks query payload to be more informative*
-* 1.1.7 *Added query to get dates grouped by weeks within their respective months*
-* 1.1.4 *Added query to get dates grouped by days within their respective months*
-* 1.1.3 *Parse query results as JSON string before returning*
-* 1.1.2 *Added query to fetch dates grouped by months + made list util method more flexible*
-* 1.1.1 *Util method to fetch list of calendar types (general + national) supported by romcal*
-* 1.1.0 *Removed liturgical cycle query + allow integers values for year in the `calendarFor()` and `queryNationalCalendar()` methods + format output returned by romcal: moment object is replaced by timestamp value instead*
-* 1.0.9 *TDD tests for Psalter Weeks + Fixed typos*
-* 1.0.8 *Psalter Weeks [Beta] + Data integrity checks + queries for memorials/opt memorials/martyrs and feasts within the General Roman Calendar*
-* 1.0.7 *Fix type errors in other celebrations*
-* 1.0.6 *Fix filesystem error when attempting to load localization.json*
-* 1.0.5 *Liturgical Cycles + Bug Fixes + Proper error handling conventions for `calendarFor()` method*
-* 1.0.4 *Bug fixes for National Calendars*
-* 1.0.3 *National calendars [beta] and a new localization mechanism*
-* 1.0.2 *Fix incorrect moment dependency version and added holyWeek query*
-* 1.0.1 *Added more TDD tests*
-* 1.0.0 *Initial release*
+* 1.2.0 *Major rewrite for better extensibility and functionality.
+All previous revisions have been marked for deprecation in favor of this new rewrite.*

 ## Usage